rstyczynski/OCI_notes/security/sss/sss_3of3.md

 # Provide password to the target system

-Shamir's Secret Sharing scheme allow to split parts of the secret among number of holders with ability to reconstruct is using defined subset of pieces.
-First part introduced SSS theory, and presented how to create shares.
+Shamir's Secret Sharing scheme allow to split parts of the secret among number of holders with ability to reconstruct it using defined subset of pieces.
+First part of SSS article introduces the theory, and presented how to create shares.
 Second one rebuilds the secret from subset of shares.
 The last one - third supplies password to web page authentication.
 Let's focus on password supply now.

 ## Password supply